eveneveno/-Paper-Weekly-/society/recipe.md

 where $o_j$ is the output vector of ingredient $j$.
 Even though the cbow algorithm explicitly maximizes dot product, we choose to use cosine distance since it does not take into account the scale of input and output vectors, and thus does not discriminate against less frequently seen ingredients.

 ##### Substitutes
-In our embedding approach, ingredients that appear in similar contexts will have similar values because they will recieve similar gradient updates.
+In our embedding approach, **ingredients that appear in similar contexts will have similar values because they will recieve similar gradient updates**.
 For an ingredient $i$ with input vector $x_i$, we say its best substitute (represented by index $j$ and input vector $x_j$)

 $$
 \operatorname{argmax}_{j} \frac{x_{i} \cdot x_{j}}{\left\|x_{i}\right\|_{2}\left\|x_{j}\right\|_{2}}